Tax considerations in retirement.

-Distributions (i.e., mandatory withdrawals) from such qualified plans will, in most cases, begin by April 1st of the year after your turn 70½.
-The money you receive from distributions is always considered regular (or in IRS terms “ordinary”) income and is taxed at a standard rate.
+Distributions (i.e., mandatory withdrawals) from such qualified plans will, in most cases, begin by April 1st of the year after you turn 70½.
+The money you receive from distributions is always considered regular (or, in IRS terms, “ordinary”) income and is taxed at a standard rate.
 Should you wish to withdraw cash from your retirement plan early (before age 59½), you may be subject to an additional 10% penalty tax on the amount.

-Municipal bonds (which generate federally tax-exempt income) and U.S. savings bonds, (which are exempt from state and local income taxes, and in which you have the choice of paying federal income taxes on the interest either every year or only when you redeem or cash in the bond) are also considered tax efficient.
+Municipal bonds (which generate federally tax-exempt income) and U.S. savings bonds (which are exempt from state and local income taxes, and in which you have the choice of paying federal income taxes on the interest either every year or only when you redeem or cash in the bond) are also considered tax efficient.
 Interest from municipal bonds is generally exempt from federal income taxes, and, in most cases, state and/or local income taxes, so long as the investor resides in the state that issued the bond.
-However, in some cases, the Alternative Minimum Tax may apply to taxpayers who rely on income from municipal bonds.
+However, in some cases, the alternative minimum tax (AMT) may apply to taxpayers who rely on income from municipal bonds.
 Municipal bonds are subject to credit risk, and they can decline in value when interest rates rise.